Add rule that disallows mini-modding

 Alright so to sum it up, i feel like most of us disagreeing here would be better with the rule/ statement that @BlazeDrake100 said instead of a rule about not mini-modding (aka helping people or warning them :D) although im not fully sure.

 Props to everyone in about the first 25 replies having a great conversation!
-It’s rare to see those these days, and thanks to @thegamingtoyYT for making a really nice post about the subject.
+It’s rare to see those these days, and thanks to @iTGT7 for making a really nice post about the subject.
 We should all keep up the actually insightful convos :DD

 1 Like